scandipwa/docs.scandipwa.com/content/docs/plugin-mechanism.md

 All _directories_ inside of `scandipwa` are optional, nevertheless following the provided structure is mandatory.
 You see `app` and `sw` subdirectories in it, these folders' structure is the same as you see in `vendor/scandipwa/source/src/(app|sw)` and they have the same meaning: inside of them are all parts that your extension requires: extra components, queries, routes etc.

 `Plugin` directory contains plugin definitions: which functionality parts are you plugging into and how you want to change their behaviour.
 More about that below.
+All the files with `.plugin.js` extension will be found there and imported into the application.

 ```bash
 📦my-awesome-extension